perogi/zipcodes-perogi/README.md

 Note: This is a fork of [davglass' excellent zipcode lookup project](https://github.com/davglass/zipcodes).

 ## Historical Change Log
+Version 1.3.201810 October 2018 data.
+Removal of a 1 zipcode.
+nsp check: (+) 0 vulnerabilities found.
+Stryker mutation tests.
+Passed 100.0
+Lots of formatting changes.
+Set indent to 2 spaces.
+Update all packages to remove any vulnerabilities.
+Update scripts to have all tests run as the default.

 Version 1.3.201808 August 2018 data.
 Removal of a 3 zipcodes.
 Addition of 1 zipcode.
 nsp check: (+) 1 vulnerabilities found.
 3.7 (low)
 package tree: stryker > log4js > streamroller > debug